 This category is difficult to call because special discounts make the competing prices a little murky.
 In the case of Hungryroot, the final cost also depends on the number of meals the service suggests when you complete its questionnaire and your dietary habits.
 All things considered, I think a tie would be the fairest outcome.

 Hungryroot also has a whole slew of add-ons like snacks and individual proteins.
-It’s, basically, an online grocery store … with one caveat.
-You must purchase a meal kit of recipes to purchase the groceries.
-The groceries are purchased in conjunction with your meal plan.
-The costs are typically a couple of bucks per serving.
+It’s basically an online grocery store, but the groceries are purchased in conjunction with your meal plan.
 You can’t purchase grocery items a la carte.

 Hungryroot offers free shipping on any order above $70 (which is most orders).
 Orders below $70 have a $6.99 shipping fee.
 Green Chef has a standard shipping fee of $9.99.